 Update 06/01: Based on beta versions of new software, as well as talk from developers in-the-know, we have more information on several upcoming features for the new versions of iOS and macOS.
 Expect deeper integration between platforms, including universal apps that span from mobile to desktop.
 You can also look forward to the culling and reorganization of an essential app that Apple users across the world love to hate.

 What's Apple announcing for iPhone and iPad at WWDC19?

 Apple's biggest update, as always, comes to us in the form of a new edition of iOS. iOS 13, the latest mobile operating system from Cupertino, is set to continue last year's trend of bug fixes and functional updates rather than a brand new look and feel.
 This comes as a relief to fans of iOS 12, who praised the current version for its focused approach over risk-taking seen in previous editions.

-Some highlights set to make their debut in iOS 13 are updates to the core Maps, Reminders, and Messaging apps.
+Some other highlights set to make their debut in iOS 13 are updates to the core Maps, Reminders, and Messaging apps.
 For Maps, users will have the ability to set frequent locations and location groups that the program can reference for directions and distance.

 Messaging, however, gets the biggest face-lift of all with custom avatars and stickers that users can set using pictures, animoji, or memoji -- the popular animated emoji faces.